dedalozzo/www.elephantoncouch.com/_docs/query-documents.md

 ---
 layout: docs
-title: Log tail
+title: Query documents
-permalink: /docs/cli/log-tail/
+permalink: /docs/query-documents/
 ---

 Getting Jekyll installed and ready-to-go should only take a few minutes.
 If it